GuillermoBarreto/Pomodoro.App/README.md

 - Customizable themes and colors
 - Sound notifications for session start/end
 - Easy-to-use GUI with start, pause, and reset
-- Optional multiple timers for focus sessions
+- Optional multiple timers for focus sessions app for

 ## Installation